-The Abingdon Area Archaeological and Historical Society
+The Abingdon Area Archaeology and History Society

 The AAAHS was founded in 1968, and since then it has been the principal meeting point for all who have an interest in the past of Abingdon and its region.
 The AAAHS Constitution can be viewed here.

 The society encourages its members to pursue their own research interests, either independently or within its special interest groups, and supports these financially so far as its means allow.
 Its archaeological group, the longest established, has carried out numerous excavations in and about Abingdon; many of these have been published while others are currently being prepared for publication.
 The local history group was established in 2000 and since then has taken a number of initiatives, notably including the Ock Street Heritage project of 2006-8 and the 'Abingdon Buildings and People' history website .
 The society provides guides and lecturers, and cooperates with other local organisations on projects of civic importance.